soijen/soijen.github.io/_products/en/prints-posters/no-wake.md

 ---
-title: Canoeing Adventure Dog | No Wake Zone | Art Print
+title: No Wake Zone Print | Canoeing Adventure Dog
-name: Canoeing Adventure Dog | No Wake Zone | Art Print
+name: No Wake Zone Print | Canoeing Adventure Dog
-description: This playful art print would make a special addition to your home or a fun gift for a paddle-loving friend.
-Features a dog sleeping in a canoe, with the text "No Wake Zone".
-Printed with care on thick, archival, environmentally friendly paper.
+description: This playful art print features an adventure dog sleeping in a canoe, with the text "No Wake Zone".
+This print would make a special addition to your home or a fun gift for a paddle-loving friend.
+Printed with care on thick, archival, responsily sourced paper.
+Made in USA.
 imagePath: \assets\images\products\prints\nowake
 image: 1
 image2: 1